Infinger History, Family Crest & Coats of Arms

 More information is included under the topic Early Infinger Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Infinger family to the New World and Oceana
+Migration of the Infinger family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Infinger or a variant listed above: George Enfield who arrived in New Jersey in 1772.